mrcongliu/gatsby-blog/src/markdown-pages/Principles For Programmers.md

 # 5. Don't follow the money, Follow the brains

 Great pay and salary today is good.
-But if you want to succeed long term, you are better o" taking a lower pay to be surrounded by smart people and being in a situation that allows you to learn from others.
+But if you want to succeed long term, you are better off taking a lower pay to be surrounded by smart people and being in a situation that allows you to learn from others.
 If you can get both, that is even better, but always have this as a priority when picking between options: Which option will allow me to learn and